prasadchandan/resume/README.md

 - Used profiling and other tools to find hot-spots in the application with an aim to improve the performance of the system
 - Improve the tooling around development, profiling, testing and any other space that could use a productivity boost
 - Evaluated the differences between how customers use the platform and find opportunities to improve performance by optimizing the algorithms or issues in the system.
-- Overhauled a UI application that provided deeper visibility into the internals of the core allocation application - this was very useful for answering oncall questions from internal and external customers.
+- Overhauled a UI application that provided deeper visibility into the internals of the core allocation application - this was very useful for answering support questions from internal and external customers.
 - Evaluated the possibility of moving the system over to the Rust programming language using a minimal implementation of the core allocation algorithm.
 The limited prototype performed around 10x and the memory usage reduced by around 3X.
-- Evaluated replacing the core data-structure used for storing the in-memory objects with a C++ library wrapped with N-API, this exhibited good performance characteristics.
+- Evaluated replacing the core data-structure used for storing the in-memory objects with a C++ library wrapped with N-API to improve performance.

 ### Dassault Systemes | <location> Waltham, MA </location> <time> Feb 2017 - Mar 2022 </time>
 #### SIMULIA Developer Manager